 B. Naïve algorithm.

-A only.
+A only

-B only.
+B only

-Both A and B.
+Both A and B

-Neither A nor B.
+Neither A nor B

 Summary

 Tree traversal algorithms involve visiting all the nodes of a tree in a systematic order.
-There are four fundamental tree traversal algorithms: inorder, preorder, postorder and level-order.
+There are four fundamental tree traversal algorithms: inorder, preorder, postorder, and level-order.

-Searching and Sorting are fundamental algorithmic problems with broad applications.
-Basic linear search comes in two variants, for unordered and ordered sequences.
+Searching and sorting are fundamental algorithmic problems with broad applications.
+A basic linear search comes in two variants, those for unordered and those for ordered sequences.
 For ordered sequences, a more efficient algorithm is the binary search algorithm.
-Some fundamental sorting algorithms include Insertion Sort, Bubble Sort, Selection Sort, Quicksort and Merge Sort.
+Some fundamental sorting algorithms include insertion sort, bubble sort, selection sort, quicksort, and mergeSort.
 Preprocessing a set of strings to facilitate efficient search with strings is a common problem in text processing applications.
-The Trie is an example of a data structure to store such preprocessed strings.
+The trie is an example of a data structure that stores such preprocessed strings.

 Hash tables support content -based search.
-The basic issues in designing a good hashing scheme include the design of a good hash function and a good collision resolution scheme.
-Examples of hashing schemes include the multiplication method and the division method, and also universal hashing.
+The basic challenges in designing a good hashing scheme include designing a good hash function and building a good collision resolution scheme.
+Examples of hashing schemes include the multiplication method, division method, and universal hashing.

 Common collision resolution schemes are chaining and open addressing.
 Under open addressing, the different algorithms for generating the probe sequence are linear probing, quadratic probing, and double hashing.

-Also covered in this unit is the problem of searching for a fixed preprocessed pattern string in a block of text.
+In this unit, we also covered the problem of searching for a fixed preprocessed pattern string in a block of text.
 The naïve algorithm runs a sliding window of the pattern across the text trying to discover matches.
-The Knuth—Morris—Pratt algorithm which constructs a prefix table to record information about prefixes of the pattern that occur within it, enables us to get a faster solution than the naïve one.
+The Knuth—Morris—Pratt algorithm, which constructs a prefix table to record information about prefixes of the pattern that occurs within it, enables us to get a faster solution than the naïve one.

 Unit 5 – Measuring Programs

-Study Goals
+Unit Learning Objectives

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to:

-… apply type inference mechanisms.
+apply type inference mechanisms

-… understand tools to generate documentation and apply knowledge of the best practices in documentation sharing.
+understand tools to generate documentation and apply knowledge of the best practices in documentation sharing

-… develop an awareness of compiler optimization techniques and difficulties.
+demonstrate an awareness of compiler optimization techniques and difficulties

-… compare several tools for code coverage analysis.
+compare several tools for code coverage analysis

-… understand the principles of unit and integration testing and apply a selection of them.
+understand the principles of unit and integration testing and apply a selection of them

-… apply heap analysis tools for the discovery of bugs.
+apply heap analysis tools for the discovery of bugs.

 5. Measuring Programs